 Since last year, my net worth has increased by over $140,000—from about $706,000 to about $850,000.

 About 80% of the increase (~$117,000) has been in the investments category.
 This is mostly the result of the mutual funds in my retirement account going up along with the stock market over the past year.
 Also, all the dividends that those shares have earned have been used to buy more shares.
 Of course, I’ve made additional contributions during the past the year.
-Breaking it down, the amount of the increase in investments from appreciation and reinvesting dividends was between $90,000 and $100,000 and the rest was additional contributions.
+Breaking it down, the amount of the increase in investments from appreciation and reinvesting dividends was a little less than $100,000 and the rest was additional contributions.

 About $13,000 of the increase in my net worth is an increase in the (estimated) value of my house.